Mahin556/K8S/volumes/hostpath.md

 Kubernetes supports several `hostPath` volume types that define how paths on the host are managed.
 For detailed information on supported types such as `Directory`, `File`, `Socket`, and `BlockDevice`, refer to the official documentation:

 [Kubernetes Documentation - hostPath Volume Types](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath-volume-types)

+* The hostPath field tells Kubernetes where on the Node’s filesystem the data should be stored when using a hostPath volume.
+* Kubernetes will store the PV’s data inside /tmp/demo-pv on the Node.
+* The storage driver (hostPath provisioner) will create or use this directory.
+* This directory is on the physical filesystem of the Node.

 ---